mrzkprtm/MidTerm/README.md

 # MidTerm
-# Tokopedia Play Clone

-This is a Tokopedia Play Clone, a video streaming platform with integrated product listings and comments.
-It allows users to watch videos and explore related products while providing the ability to comment on videos.

 ## Database Structure

 The database used for this application is MongoDB.
 It consists of two collections: `videos` and `products`.